 - Genchi genbutsu.
 The potential leader was asked to step down a few levels and gain experiences from gemba; he was asked to stay on the floor and observe how work was done.

 - Identifying root causes, using the right problem-solving approach to achieve kaizen.

 Another example: a leader in a US Toyota plant noticed some innovative system used in a Japan Toyota plant.
 He knew that he was not the leader of gemba and was not the right person to decide whether this system was good for his US Toyota plant.
 So he assembled a team composed of hourly workers and one salary worker and sent the team to spend two weeks in the Japan Toyota plant.
 The team came back to US and tried to adopt the system.
 They soon run into problems because some differences between the two plants.
 The US team improved the system based on their situation and made a series of continuous improvements, the resulting system was more automated and more precise.
 The Japan plant heard of the improvement and came to learn from the US team.

-Notice the improvements were made by a team composed of hourly workers – the “common” people, not by some visionary leaders.
+Notice the improvements were made by a team composed of hourly workers – the “common” people.

 Spirit of challenge